Special values of Goss $L$-series attached to Drinfeld modules of rank 2: Class and Unit modules

-We fix an abelian $t$-module $G_n$ which is constructed by the tensor product of the $n$-th tensor power of the Carlitz module and a Drinfeld $A$-module $\phi$ of rank 2 defined over $\mathbb{F}_q$ as in \eqref{E:tmodule}.
+We fix an abelian $t$-module $G_n$ which is constructed as the tensor product of the $n$-th tensor power of the Carlitz module and a Drinfeld $A$-module $\phi$ of rank 2 given by $\phi_{\theta}=\theta+a\tau +b\tau^2$ such that $a\in \mathbb{F}_q$ and $b\in \mathbb{F}_q^{\times}$.
 In this section, our aim is to prove some properties of the class and unit module of $G_n$.
 For more general description of class and unit modules, we refer the reader to \cite{AnglesTavaresRibeiro}, \cite{Fang} and \cite{Taelman}.

 For $1\leq i \leq 2n+1$, let $e_i\in \Mat_{(2n+1)\times 1}(\mathbb{F}_q)$ be such that the $i$-th coordinate of $e_i$ is 1 and the rest is equal to 0. \begin{lemma} The $A$-module $\Lie(G_n)(A)$ is free of rank $2n+1$ generated by $e_i$ for $i=1,\dots,2n+1$. \end{lemma} \begin{proof} Suppose that there exist elements $a_1,\dots,a_{2n+1}$ in $A$ such that